GYNECOMASTIA (ENLARGED MALE BREASTS)

 Can exercise lead to a resolution of gynecomastia?

 No. However, exercise can have two positive outcomes.
-One is weight loss, and second is an improved definition (contour) of the chest.
+One is weight loss, and the second is an improved definition (contour) of the chest.
 Weight training can lead to a hypertrophy of the chest muscles.
 But it can't lead to a reduction in the glandular tissue of the breasts.
-Hypertrophy of the pectorals cause an increase in the projection of the chest.
+An increase in the bulk of chest muscles (pectorals) causes an increase in the projection of the chest.

-When is a good time to do surgery in an individual with gynecomastia?
+When is a good time to do surgery on an individual with gynecomastia?

-Most of our patients presenting for correction are individuals with persistence (continuation) of puberty onset gynecomastia.
+Most of our patients presenting for correction are those with persistence (continuation) of puberty onset gynecomastia.
 We usually advise our patients to wait until 18 years of age before undertaking a surgical correction.
-This is because many of the instances of pubertal onset gynecomastia resolves before 18.
+This is because many of the instances of pubertal onset gynecomastia resolve before 18.
 We uncommonly operate in individuals before 18.
 This is done in cases with extreme enlargement, and associated with significant emotional distress.
 Individuals undergoing surgery before 18 also have an increased risk of recurrence.
+A patient with realistic expectations of the outcome and in good health are good candidates for surgical correction.

 How does a patient undergo surgical correction?

-When a patient first presents for a consultation we evaluate a few things.
-These include, any signs of it being a secondary gynecomastia.
-We evaluate the presence of skin excess, Patients are screened for any risk factors that can influence the outcome of the surgical procedure.
+When a patient first presents for a consultation, he is clinically evaluated.
+Any risk factors for secondary gynecomastia.
+We evaluate the presence of skin excess.
+Patients are screened for any risk factors that can influence the outcome of the surgical procedure.
 We make a surgical plan based on the clinical findings.
+Patients are counselled regarding the treatment plan, possible outcomes, recovery, and potential complications.
 We also advise a few laboratory tests.
-These include assessment of levels of hormones, and other blood parameters.
-In case, a patient has realistic expectations, does not have any modifiable risk factors we go ahead with the surgery on a later date.
+These include assessment of levels of hormones and other blood parameters.
+In case, a patient has realistic expectations and does not have any modifiable risk factors we go ahead with the surgery at a later date.

 What are the common modifiable risk factors of gynecomastia surgery?